 Heat exhaustion is a condition where the body temperature increases and requires cooling methods to return to normal.
 While, on the contrary, heatstroke is a serious heat-related ailment, where the body temperature crosses 104°F (40°C), requiring immediate medical attention (1).

-Read this post to know more about the causes, signs, symptoms, risk factors, complications, diagnosis, and treatment of heat-related illnesses, such as heat cramps, heat exhaustion, and heatstroke in children, and the ways to prevent them.
+This post explains the possible causes, risk factors, signs, complications, diagnoses, treatments, and preventive strategies for heat-related illnesses, such as heat exhaustion, heat cramps, and heatstroke in children.

 Causes Of Heat Exhaustion And Heatstroke In Children